Code-Institute-Submissions/mendesfsweden-MilestoneProject2_ReSUb/README.md

 ## Testing

-This project was tested on Chrome, Safari, Internet Explorer, iOS devices (iPhone Xs and Ipad) and Android.
+This project was tested on Chrome, Safari, Edge, Brave, iOS devices (iPhone Xs and Ipad) and Android.
 All functionalities work as expected.
+It does not work properly on Internet Explorer.

 ## Deployment